Getting Here and Parking

 - Reserved handicapped spots can be found in both the Admin Lot and the Early Riser Lot.

-- Free Lots: Early Riser (including part of The Beach), High Noon, Last Chance, Upper Last Chance
+- Free Lots: Part of Early Riser (including part of The Beach), High Noon, Last Chance, Upper Last Chance

-- Paid Parking: the Admin Lot (please see attendant or stop into the Season Pass Office for details)
+- Paid Parking: The Admin Lot and the first 200 spaces in Early Riser (please see attendant or stop into the Season Pass Office for details)

 - Drop offs are permitted in the Admin Lot.

 - Large Commercial Vehicles are not allowed to park at Arapahoe Basin.
-They are allowed to drop of their passengers.
+They are allowed to drop off their passengers.